Download here, or subscribe

 He’s five times as fast, but doesn’t hold it against me.
 “Get your wind and get back to work!” he says with a compassionate grin and nod.

 “Why’d you pick this way?”
-I demand as I get back to wiping.
+I demand as I go back to wiping.
 There are body parts in the goo, including what looks like half a human kidney splattered against a back window.
 “Why not pick the other route?”

 “That way’ll dump ya on the interstate headin’ into the city,” he answers, running back to the clothes pile and grabbing more.
 He hands me what looks like ripped black yoga pants once worn by a grotesquely obese woman.
 “There’s typically plenty of swag on the way, sure, but then you’ve got to swing all the fuckin’ way back around to get to the entrance.
 We’re talkin’ hours!”

 He wipes oily gore out of a hubcap.
 It pours thickly on the ground.